 Scrap everything you’ve heard about fat loss and start with the Foundations!

-In the first part of the Foundations of Fat Loss Series, we explored the best exercise for fat loss: strength training.
+In the Weight Loss Basics: The 3 Foundations of Fat Loss Series, we explored the best exercise for fat loss: weight training.

 Having a higher metabolic rate lets you burn more calories throughout the day– without additional exercise!